 4) Select the Cursor tab on the right.
 Then drag the Cursor size slider to the right to make the mouse pointer larger, or to the left if you’d like to make the pointer smaller.

 Drag the slider all the way to the left to make the mouse pointer default size.

 Tip: to disable the mouse pointer shake gesture, untick the box next to “Shake mouse pointer to locate”.

 Aside from being easier to see, an oversized mouse pointer is great for those times when you have difficulty following the regular-size pointer when it moves or changes to an insertion point, crosshair or other shape.

 If you have issues controlling the mouse pointer, check out our troubleshooting tips for fixing a slow, unresponsive and laggy mouse on your Mac.

 Wanna take screenshots that include the mouse pointer?
 There’s a how-to for that, too!

 Last but not least, if you’d like to move and control your mouse pointer using keys on your Mac’s keyboard, simply enable a handy macOS feature called Mouse Keys.

-Submit your coverage ideas and tips via tips@iDownloadBlog.com.
+Submit your coverage ideas and tips via tips@iDownloadBlog.com or on Twitter.